+You determine a capital gain or loss by subtracting the cost basis from the sales proceeds.
 Here are some facts and sample calculations for determining capital gains or losses on mutual fund transactions.

-The IRS allows three methods for determining the cost basis—First In, First Out (FIFO), Average Cost, and Specific Identification.
-The Average Cost (or "Average Basis") method, which is the most commonly used, requires you to determine the average cost per share—total dollars invested divided by the total number of shares held.
+The IRS allows three methods for determining the cost basis—First In First Out (FIFO), Average Cost, and Specific Lot Identification.
+The Average Cost (or "Average Basis") method, which is commonly used, requires you to determine the average cost per share—total dollars invested divided by the total number of shares held, and shares held longest in the account are considered to be sold first.
 (The other methods are discussed later.)

 - Determining Tax Due—Stock Funds

 - Determining Tax Due—Bond Funds